mre/endler.dev/content/2020/decade-review/index.md

 +++
-title="What Happened In The 2010s - Programmer Edition"
+title="What Happened To Programming In The 2010s?" date=2020-01-01
-date=2020-01-01
 draft=true
 +++

-Recently, I read an article titled ["What Happened In The 2010s"](https://avc.com/2019/12/what-happened-in-the-2010s/) by Fred Wilson.
-It is covering quite a wide variety of topics from tech to business.
-This inspired me to share my impressions on a related subject: _How programming languages and tools changed over the last decade._
+A while ago, I read an article titled ["What Happened In The 2010s"](https://avc.com/2019/12/what-happened-in-the-2010s/) by Fred Wilson.
+The article deals with the progress in technology and business in the last 10 years.
+This inspired me to share my impressions on a much smaller, but related topic:
+_What Happened To Programming In The 2010s?_

-## Where do we even start?
+## Where to start?

-From a bird's eye view, programming computers is still the same as in 2009: you write a program, feed it to a computer and get some output.
+From a mile-high perspective, programming is still the same as a decade ago: you write a program with an editor, feed it to a computer and receive some output.
 But if we look closer, we find that _a lot_ has changed in the past decade.
-Many things on the list sound obvious becauswe we take them for granted now.
+Many things on the list sound obvious, because we take them for granted now.

-Thinking back to 2009, I still wrote [jQuery](https://jquery.com/) plugins, ran a few websites on shared hosting services and uploaded content via FTP.
-Version control was done with SVN &mdash; if at all.
+Thinking back to 2009, I still wrote [jQuery](https://jquery.com/) plugins, ran a few websites on shared hosting services and sometimes uploaded content via FTP.
 Code was copy-and-pasted from dubious forums, other websites, or hand-transcribed from books.
 StackOverflow was still in its infancy.
+Version control was done with SVN &mdash; if at all.
+I joined Github on 3rd January 2010.

-## Explosion of new programming languages
+## An Explosion of New Programming Languages

-The last decade saw a big number of new and exciting programming languages: Go, Kotlin, Swift, Dart, Rust, Typescript, Julia, Elixir, Elm, Crystal, Nim to name a few.
+The last decade saw a huge number of new and exciting programming languages!
+Go, Kotlin, Swift, Dart, Rust, Typescript, Julia, Elixir, Elm, Crystal, Nim just to name a few.

 **ALL** of the above are developed in the open now and the source code is available on Github.
-That means, everyone can contribute development.
-Open Source is the default now!
+That means, everyone can contribute to their development;
+Open Source is the default.

 Each of those languages brought something new to the table, that made them popular.
 Those features can be classified into a few categories:

-- Type system: Kotlin and Swift support [nullable types], Typescript brings types to JavaScript,...
+- Type system: Kotlin and Swift support [nullable types], Typescript brings types to JavaScript, Algebraic datatypes are available in Kotlin, Swift, Typescript or Rust.
-- Performance: Go adds Goroutines and channels, Rust avoids Garbage Collector overhead,...
+- Performance: Go made Goroutines and channels mainstream, Rust avoids Garbage Collector overhead.
-- Interoperability: Dart compiles to JavaScript, Elixir interfaces with Erlang,...
+- Interoperability: Dart compiles to JavaScript, Elixir interfaces with Erlang, Kotlin with Java, and Swift with Objective-C.

 [nullable types]: https://en.wikipedia.org/wiki/Nullable_type

+## Moore's Law

+Cloud computing became the norm
+Kubernetes
+Nomad

+Async
+c10k problem
+parallel concurrent execution
+GPU
+tensorflow
+machine learning
+iPython notebooks Data Science was born
+"DevOps"

+## Mobile First

 By 2020, [over 50% of global web pages are served to mobile phones](https://www.cleveroad.com/blog/discover-the-pros-and-cons-of-mobile-apps-vs-mobile-websites).